jsonlee-se/daily-discord-memes/README.md

 # Daily Memes Discord Bot

 ## Overview
 This Discord bot, developed in Python, utilizes the `discord` and `requests` packages to post three memes daily in a selected channel.
-It fetches memes using an API endpoint from RapidAPI and is hosted on Modal, a cloud computing platform, where secrets and keys are securely stored.
+It fetches memes using an API endpoint from Reddit and is hosted on Modal, a cloud computing platform, where secrets and keys are securely stored.

 ## Features
 - **Daily Meme Posting**: Automatically posts three memes every day to a designated Discord channel.
-- **RapidAPI Integration**: Uses the "memes-from-reddit" endpoint from RapidAPI for fresh meme content.
+- **Reddit API Integration**: Uses the Reddit endpoint for fresh meme content.
 - **Cloud Hosting**: Runs on Modal, ensuring reliable uptime and secure key management.

 ## Requirements